-John Buckley, an Associate with the firm, focuses his practice on employment law and commercial litigation.
+John Buckley focuses his practice on employment law and commercial litigation.

 John’s employment practice focuses on matters ranging from breach of employment agreement and restrictive covenants to discrimination, disability, and wage and hour violations under federal and state laws.
 He has practiced before federal and state courts and labor and employment agencies.
 John has defended employers against unfair labor practice charges and also assists clients in negotiations during collective bargaining.
 He also drafts and revises employee handbooks and manuals.
 Along with his colleagues, John has authored numerous articles and presented training programs to clients on a wide variety of labor and employment law issues.

 In his litigation practice, John is actively involved in a wide range of issues including business litigation, landlord/tenant matters, and contract disputes.